senanayake/CloudNinjaEssentialPrinciples/README.md

-# Essential principles for the Cloud Engineering Ninja
+# Essential knowledge for the Cloud Engineering Ninja

 ## Create value for customers

 * [The Lean Mindset](http://www.poppendieck.com/) - Powerful principles on how to design customer value creation systems.
-* [Mary Popendick Keynote](https://www.youtube.com/watch?v=TwasxNk1824&t=2287s) - Keynote presentation on the Lean Mindset.
+* [Mary Poppendieck Keynote](https://www.youtube.com/watch?v=TwasxNk1824&t=2287s) - Keynote presentation on the Lean Mindset.

 ## Engineering and Science